 Applying for Financial Aid can be a very simple and easy process but must be done each year.
 Everything begins with your filing of the Free Application for Federal Student Aid (FAFSA).
-This is the only application that Chestnut Hill College requires for SUS students.
-(Graduate and the School of Professional and Continuing Studies must file an institutional application in addition to the FAFSA.)
+This is the only application that Chestnut Hill College requires for SUS, SGS and SPCS students.
 This can be done for the next financial aid year as early as January 1 but we recommend that you file after you submit your taxes for the year so that you have the most up to date information - as long as you are filing by the April 15 tax deadline.
 You may want to consider filing earlier using an estimate if you are a late-filer but will then have to go into the FAFSA to update the tax information once you have finalized your taxes for the previous year.

 Steps to File the FAFSA

 1.)
 Both the student and parent must apply for a personal identification number (PIN) from the U.S. Department of Education, www.pin.ed.gov.
 A FAFSA is not considered complete until both the parent and student have updated it with their PIN.
 This is considered the online signature form.

 2.)
 Once you have a PIN, complete the FAFSA online, www.fafsa.ed.gov.
 Be sure to include Chestnut Hill College's Federal Code: 003245

 3.)
 When filing your FAFSA on the Web, you will be encouraged to use the IRS DRT (Data Retrieval Tool), which allows the US Department of Education to access your tax year data directly from the IRS, rather than having you provide the data.
 This will ensure the most accurate aid award for you and may satisfy the need for further tax information if selected for Federal Verification.